 Address: Roncalliplatz 4, D-50667 Köln

-Romanesque St. Gereon's is perhaps Cologne's most unusual church.
-Built on the site of a former 7th-century church, which was itself constructed on a ten-sided domed structure dating from Roman times (and still visible) beginning in 1151.
-Dedicated to Saint Gereon, this visually appealing structure includes highlights such as its unusually long choir as well as its numerous medieval murals, mosaics, and ancient relics.
+Romanesque St. Gereon's is perhaps Cologne's most unusual church, built on the site of a former 7th-century church.
+That church was itself constructed in the 12th century on a ten-sided domed structure dating from Roman times (and still visible).
+Dedicated to Saint Gereon, this visually appealing structure has an unusually long choir, and is filled with medieval murals, mosaics, and ancient relics.

 Southwest of Cologne Cathedral is the Museum of Applied Art.
 One of the city's "newer" museums - it was founded in 1888 - it's well regarded for its fine collection of more than 100,000 pieces of applied and decorative art from the medieval period onwards.
 Other important collections include jewelry, furniture, porcelain, arms and armor, as well as a number of interesting architectural exhibits.

 Address: An der Rechtschule, D-50667 Köln